srct/schedules/README.md

 # Schedules

 Schedules is a web app that allows students to import their class schedules into popular calendar managers.
-It consists of an API written in Ruby on Rails and a client built with React.
+It consists of an API written in Ruby on Rails and a web client built with React.

 The project manager for Schedules is Zac Wood.